-Services that are covered for you What you must pay when you get these services Abdominal aortic aneurysm screening A one-time screening ultrasound for people at risk.
+What you must pay when you get these services Services that are covered for you 🏓 Abdominal aortic aneurysm screening There is no A one-time screening ultrasound for people at risk.
 The plan only covers this screening if you have certain risk factors and if you get a referral for it from your physician, physician assistant, nurse practitioner, or clinical nurse specialist.

-There is no coinsurance, copayment, or deductible for members eligible for this preventive screening.
-Acupuncture Covered services include: up to 30 visits every year.
-There is no copayment.
-No prior authorization required.
+coinsurance, copayment, or deductible for members eligible for this preventive screening.

-Acupuncture for chronic low back pain
+Acupuncture for chronic low back pain\